MohammedAaqibA/Shell/README.md

 #GIT
-Scripts for testing in local
+Scripts for testing in local machine